Dulwich Park art commission

-Southwark Council has proudly announced Conrad Shawcross as the winner of the Dulwich Art Commission.
+Conrad Shawcross was the winner of the latest Dulwich Art Commission.

-The appointment follows an extensive public consultation process and deliberation by the Dulwich Park Commission Steering Group and the Contemporary Art Society who managed the artist commissioning process.
+The appointment followed an extensive public consultation process and deliberation by the Dulwich Park Commission Steering Group and the Contemporary Art Society who managed the artist commissioning process.

 Conrad Shawcross has achieved international recognition for his work - most recently, he won acclaim for his 2013 Timepiece exhibition at the Roundhouse, London.
 His work was also displayed at this year's 55th Venice Biennale.

-His design, Three Perpetual Chords, has been selected from a shortlist also including proposals by artists Anya Galaccio, Ryan Gander and Eva Rothschild.
+His design, Three Perpetual Chords, was selected from a shortlist that also included proposals by artists Anya Galaccio, Ryan Gander and Eva Rothschild.

 Three Perpetual Chords proposes a series of cast iron sculptures, each created in relation to the mathematical patterns found in music.
 The artist describes these forms as "visual descriptions of musical chords."
 Roughly human height, the sculptures will be sequenced, leading visitors through an unexpected series of encounters in the park.